Run by School of Music and Media

 The module will provide the foundation required to progress to second year modules that further explore sonic creativity and experimentation with sonic art forms.

 This module is designed to provide students with an appreciation of sonic art forms through a series of lectures and practical seminar sessions.
 Students will explore and discuss various technological applications used to transform and manipulate sound to compose works of sonic art, suitable for both fixed and live (performance) media.
 Lectures will address different artistic approaches to the use of recorded sound and audio technology.
-Technology development work will focus on recording, editing & production, and on learning simple programming in Cycling74 Max.
-A portfolio of coursework will lead to a mini concert at the end of the semester in which students will be offered the opportunity to demonstrate their work.
+Technology seminars work will focus on recording, editing & production, and on learning simple programming in Cycling74 Max.

 Work which displays a sound grasp of the subject, adequate control of music-analytical and critical tools and conceptual engagement, researched using a good range of sources, and expressed intelligibly and interestingly.